-Live review: The Wooden Birds at the EARL in Atlanta, 7/17/11
+Live review: The Wooden Birds with Takenobu and Lily and the Tigers at the EARL in Atlanta, 7/17/11

 Andrew Kenny and his Wooden Birds just wrapped their tour promoting the new release Two Matchsticks (Barsuk Records), a well-received and wonderful record.
 Upon their arrival in Atlanta, Kenny gushed over the EARL being one of their favorite rooms in which to play, even though it was barely half-full.
 Atlanta’s loss.
 The Wooden Birds proceeded to put on a terrific show, with energized renditions of the album tracks from the new release.